rune/rune/open-source-grant/games.md

 ## Supporting Future Games

-Dusk wants to help bring more games like these to life.
+Rune wants to help bring more games like these to life.
 If you're interested in making an open-source multiplayer web game, then apply for an [open-source grant](./README.md).
 Also consider giving the repo a star and sharing it to inspire more devs to make games like these!

 <div align="center">
 <picture>